Previous | Next

 "Is it safe?"
 Evina inquired, staring down at the portal.
 The paper was wrinkled and torn in places.
 The hole in it was small and disfigured.

-"Yes, and it's the best we can do."
-The older one admitted.
-"The cogs won't be long and then they'll leave as well.
-After that the portal will be too unstable and it'll have to be closed."
+"Yes, and it's the best we can do," the older one admitted.
+"The cogs won't be long, then they'll leave as well.
+After that, the portal will be too unstable, and it'll have to be closed."

 "Wait!"
 Glue Stick cried.
 "Isn't this the last portal left?
 What happens if it's closed?"

-They were in the ship once more and there was nothing but darkness out the windows.
+They were on the ship once more, and there was nothing but darkness out the windows.
 The helper hopped from one computer to another, turning on lots of switches.
-Multicolored lights appeared on the panels and the engine came to life with its familiar low humming sound.
+Multicolored lights appeared on the panels, and the engine came to life with its familiar, low, humming sound.